Gratitude is not only the greatest of virtues, but the parent of all others. – Cicero

-Most social interactions usually involve two or more parties where each of them is trying to maximize their own satisfaction while reaching a mutually beneficial result.
+Most social interactions usually involve two or more parties where each of them is trying to maximise their own satisfaction while reaching a mutually beneficial result.

 Teach by example